yanickpauloamaro/hotcrypto/README.md

-> **Note to readers:** This repo is part of my Master semester project EPFL.
+> **Note to readers:** This repo is part of my Master semester project at EPFL.
 I use code from the [Diem foundation](https://github.com/diem) and from Alberto Sonnino's implementation of [HotStuff](https://github.com/asonnino/hotstuff).
 This README contains the abstract of my project as well as a modified version of the README from HotStuff.

 # Towards efficient and safe blockchain